Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech: Odds, spread, over/under and other Vegas lines - September 1

-The Louisville Cardinals (0-0) meet the Georgia Tech Yellow Jackets (0-0) at Mercedes-Benz Stadium in Atlanta, Georgia on September 1, 2023, starting at 7:30 PM ET, airing on ESPN.
+The Louisville Cardinals (0-0) take on the Georgia Tech Yellow Jackets (0-0) at Mercedes-Benz Stadium in Atlanta, Georgia on September 1, 2023, starting at 7:30 PM ET, airing on ESPN.
 The Cardinals are favored by 7.5 points in the matchup.
-The over/under for the outing is 48.5 points.
+The over/under is 48.5 in the contest.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Louisville vs. Georgia Tech matchup in this article.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the Louisville vs. Georgia Tech matchup in this article.

 Louisville vs. Georgia Tech Game Info